Skip to Main Content

 Expenditure Reporting

-2025 Expenditure Reports are due in the Colorado Opioid Settlement Tracker (COST) portal by February 13, 2026, at 11:59pm.
-Expenditure Reports should include all expenditures of Opioid Funds through December 31, 2025
+2025 Expenditure Reports were due in the Colorado Opioid Settlement Tracker (COST) portal by February 13, 2026, at 11:59pm.
+Expenditure Reports included all expenditures of Opioid Funds through December 31, 2025

 • See the Opioid Funds Expenditure Reporting FAQs (opens new tab)